Native Voices Rising Partnership

 According to Native Ways Federation, just 0.25% of philanthropic dollars go to Native-led nonprofits, a stark reminder of the persistent underinvestment in Native communities.
 Beyond underinvestment, philanthropy has often imposed practices that undermine trust, ignore community priorities, and create unnecessary barriers for Native-led organizations.

-Native leaders have called on funders to disrupt philanthropy’s status quo, amplify Native-led solutions, and harness innovation to promote Indigenous perspectives.
+Native leaders have called on funders to disrupt philanthropy’s status quo and amplify Native-led solutions.
 Our collaboration with Native Voices Rising, a Native-led intermediary, is our response to that call.

 Support Native Voices Rising